 We closely monitor all Accounting Standards Updates issued by the Financial Accounting Standards Board and other authoritative guidance.
-No new accounting pronouncements were adopted in the three months ended March 31, 2024 that had a material impact on our financial statements.
+No new accounting pronouncements were recently issued or adopted in the six months ended June 30, 2024 that had or are expected to have a material impact on our financial statements.